 What We Suggest:

-• Whether you feed your pet kibble, raw or home cooked, switch to a protein source with a lower carbon footprint.
+- Whether you feed your pet kibble, raw or home cooked, switch to a protein source with a lower carbon footprint.
 Beef is THE WORST climate offender, followed by lamb.
 Better choices are turkey, chicken, pork, duck, fish and INSECT based food!
 Yes, bugs!
 Consider vegan pet food options too.
 There is an ongoing debate between veterinarians and experts on whether dogs can thrive on plant-based meals.
 But varying protein sources can be good for your pup, so speak to your vet about going meatless a few times a week.
+Plant based treats are a great option if you're trying to transition out of meat for your pet.

 Note: Always discuss dietary changes with your veterinarian first.